Rajivkumawat3/Fit-Market/README.md

 Install Dependencies
-For Backend - npm i
+For Backend - npm i  (path: ./Fit-Market)

-For Frontend - cd frontend  npm i
+For Frontend - cd frontend  npm i     (path: ./Fit-Market/frontend)

 Env Variables
 Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to useCancel changes the app.